Education Loan

 Applying For An Exchange Visitor Visa

-Applying for an exchange visitor visa requires the same set of procedures mentioned earlier for the student visa.
-The only difference is that you’ll have to be accepted into an EVP instead of a degree or course.
+Applying for an exchange visitor visa requires almost the same set of procedures mentioned earlier for the student visa.
+Here are the differences:

 Things You Should Know About A Nonimmigrant Visa